0xAX/asm/content/asm_7.md

 If there are more than six parameters, the rest of them are passed on the [stack](./asm_2.md).

-You can build the code above using these instructions and make sure that it works as expected:
+You can build the code above using these commands and make sure that it works as expected:

 ```bash
 nasm -f elf64 casm.asm -o casm.o